-Foods that do not comply with the CNS and beverages that do not comply with the state beverage statute cannot be sold to students on school premises unless the local board of education or school governing authority has voted to allow exemptions, and: 1) the sale is in connection with an event occurring after the end of the regular school day or on the weekend; 2) the sale is at the location of the event; and 3) the foods and beverages are not sold from a vending machine or school store.
+Noncompliant beverages (such as juice drinks, soda, coffee, tea, sports drinks, and sweetened water) cannot be sold to students from fundraisers on school premises unless the local board of education or school governing authority has voted to allow exemptions, and: 1) the sale is in connection with an event occurring after the end of the regular school day or on the weekend; 2) the sale is at the location of the event; and 3) the beverages are not sold from a vending machine or school store.

-- An "event" is an occurrence that involves more than just a regularly scheduled practice, meeting, or extracurricular activity.
+• An "event" is an occurrence that involves more than just a regularly scheduled practice, meeting, or extracurricular activity.
 Events involve a gathering of people in a social context, such as sports competitions, awards banquets, school concerts, and theatrical productions.
-For example, soccer games, school plays, and school debates are events, but soccer practices, play rehearsals, and debate team meetings are not. - "Location" means where the event is being held.
-For example, cookies and lemonade may be sold at the baseball field during a baseball game, but cannot be sold in the school cafeteria while a baseball game is played on the baseball field.
+For example, soccer games, school plays, and school debates are events, but soccer practices, play rehearsals, and debate team meetings are not.

+• "Location" means where the event is being held.
+For example, lemonade may be sold on the side of the soccer field during a soccer game, but cannot be sold in the school cafeteria while a game is played on the soccer field.

-If the board of education or school governing authority has voted to allow exemptions, fundraisers can sell noncompliant foods and beverages to students at the location of an event that occurs after the school day or on the weekend.
-For example, if the school day ends at 3:00 p.m., foods that do not comply with the CNS and beverages that do not comply with the state beverage statute could be sold at the location of an event that occurs anytime between 3:31 p.m. through 11:59 p.m. during the school week, or anytime on Saturday or Sunday.
+For example, if school ends at 3:00 p.m., noncompliant beverages could be sold to students from a fundraiser located at an event on school premises that occurs anytime between 3:31 p.m. through 11:59 p.m. during the school week, or anytime on Saturday or Sunday.
 However, if the event occurs while any CNPs are operating, Sections 10-215b-1 and 10-215b-23 of the Regulations of Connecticut State Agencies require additional restrictions for selling and giving coffee, tea, and soft drinks to students; and the accrual of income from all foods and beverages sold to students anywhere on school premises.
 For more information, see "State Competitive Foods Regulations" on page 8.

-The vote to allow food exemptions is part of the online annual HFC Statement (Addendum to Agreement for Child Nutrition Programs (ED-099)) that districts must submit to the CSDE by July 1 of each year.
 Beverage exemptions are not part of the annual HFC Statement, which applies only to foods.
-The board of education or school governing authority must vote separately to allow exemptions for sales of beverages that do not comply with the state beverage statute.
-For more information, see the "Apply" section of the CSDE's HFC webpage, and CSDE's handout, Exemptions for Foods and Beverages in Public Schools.
+The board of education or school governing authority must vote separately to allow exemptions for beverages that do not comply with the state beverage statute.
+For more information on exemptions, see the CSDE's handout, Exemptions for Foods and Beverages in Public Schools.